intake/intake-esm/docs/source/how-to/use-catalogs-with-assets-containing-multiple-variables.md

 By default, `intake-esm` assumes that the data assets (files) contain a single variable (e.g. `temperature`, `precipitation`, etc..).
 If you have multiple variables in your data files, intake-esm requires the following:

 - the `variable_column` of the catalog must contain iterables (list, tuple, set) of values (e.g. `['temperature', 'precipitation']`).
 - the user must provide converters with appropriate functions for parsing values in the `variable_column` (and/or any other column with iterables) into iterables when loading the catalog.
-There are two ways to do this with the `open_esm_datastore` function: either pass the converter functions directly through the `read_csv_kwargs` argument, or simply specify the columns in `columns_with_iterables` parameter.
+There are two ways to do this with the `open_esm_datastore` function: either pass the converter functions directly through the `read_csv_kwargs` argument, or specify the columns in `columns_with_iterables` parameter.
 The latter is a shortcut for the former.
 Both are demonstrated below.

 ## Inspect the catalog